VivusHub/Vivus/share/twitter/README.md

 ```

 # Checkmate Vivus
 Here at Checkmate Concevoir we've done the heavy duty so you can focus on your business.
-You can send or schedule tweets for later using our API, to do this connect your twitter to [Checkmate Vivus](https://www.checkmateconcevoir.com/vivus/interface/settings) and request your API token.
-Once done, write the code in your file.
+You can send or schedule tweets for later using our API, to do this connect your twitter to [Checkmate Vivus](https://www.checkmateconcevoir.com/vivus/interface/settings), request your API token and write the following lines of code to your file.

 ```
 $url = 'https://www.checkmateconcevoir.com/vivus/interface/API/public/share';